-5 Easy and Healthy Make-Ahead Meal Ideas for Weeknight Dinners
+5 Healthy Make-Ahead Meal Ideas for Weeknight Dinners

-To help ease you back into your old healthy routine — or to help kick-start a new one — we’ve put together some of our favorite healthy and filling meals that you can make ahead on Sunday for a week’s worth of dinners that won’t have you eating ice cream out of the pint, exhausted, when you get home and have to face the prospect of starting to cook.
+Whether you need a little inspiration to get back into your old healthy routine — or need help kick-starting a new one, we’ve put together some of our favorite filling-yet-not-fattening meals.
+These are dishes you can make ahead on Sunday for a week’s worth of delicious dinner options that will keep you from eating ice cream straight out of the carton when you get home and have to face the prospect of starting to cook.

 From The Daily Meal